Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/_index.md

 ---

-    title: Update upgrade, or migrate ,
+    title: "Update, upgrade, or migrate "
-    linkTitle: Update, upgrade, or migrate
+    linkTitle: "Update, upgrade, or migrate"
     weight: 190

----
-This section describes how to update, upgrade, or migrate to Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber  >}}.
+---This section describes how to update, upgrade, or migrate to Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber  >}}.

 ## About updates